 What is Cohesion?

-Cohesion is the intermolecular forces between two similar molecules.
-For example, water molecules have intermolecular attraction forces between them.
-This property of water allows water molecules to travel with consistency.
-The shape of the rain drops or the existence of water droplets rather than single molecules can be explained by the cohesion.
-Hydrogen bonding ability of water molecules is the main reason behind the cohesion forces of water molecules.
+Further, the hydrogen bonding ability of water molecules is the main reason behind the cohesion forces of water molecules.
 Each water molecule can form four hydrogen bonds with other water molecules; thus, the collection of attraction forces is much stronger.
 Electrostatic forces and Van der Waals forces between similar molecules also cause adhesion.
 However, adhesion due to Van der Waals forces is somewhat weaker.

-• Adhesion is the attraction between substances/ molecules which are not similar.
-On the other hand, cohesion is the attraction between the molecules or substances that are similar.
+Adhesion and cohesion are two types of intramolecular forces.
+The key difference between adhesion and cohesion is that adhesion is the attraction between substances molecules which are not similar whereas cohesion is the attraction between the molecules or substances that are similar.